Home > Analyses > Technology > Dell Technologies Inc.

 Financial Performance & Fundamental Metrics

-I analyze Dell Technologies Inc.’s income statement, key financial ratios, and dividend payout policy to assess its underlying financial health and shareholder value.
+I analyze Dell Technologies Inc.’s income statement, key financial ratios, and dividend payout policy to assess its operational efficiency and shareholder returns.

 Income Statement

-The following table summarizes Dell Technologies Inc.’s key income statement figures for fiscal years 2022 through 2026.
+This table summarizes Dell Technologies Inc.’s key income statement figures for the fiscal years 2022 through 2026.

 Income Statement Evolution